thanos-io/thanos/docs/components/compact.md

 > **NOTE:** If retention at each resolution is lower than minimum age for the successive downsampling pass, data will be deleted before downsampling can be completed.
 As a rule of thumb retention for each downsampling level should be the same, and should be greater than the maximum date range (10 days for 5m to 1h downsampling).

 Keep in mind that the initial goal of downsampling is not saving disk or object storage space.
 In fact, downsampling doesn't save you **any** space but instead, it adds 2 more blocks for each raw block which are only slightly smaller or relatively similar size to raw blocks.
-This is done by internal downsampling implementation which to be mathematically correct holds various aggregations.
-This means that downsampling can increase the size of your storage a bit (~3x), if you choose to store all resolutions (recommended and by default).
+This is done by internal downsampling implementation which, to ensure mathematical correctness, holds various aggregations.
+This means that downsampling can increase the size of your storage a bit (~3x), if you choose to store all resolutions (recommended and enabled by default).

 The goal of downsampling is to provide an opportunity to get fast results for range queries of big time intervals like months or years.
 In other words, if you set `--retention.resolution-raw` less than `--retention.resolution-5m` and `--retention.resolution-1h` - you might run into a problem of not being able to "zoom in" to your historical data.